A vanishing result for a Casson-type instanton invariant: The main Theorem and its proof

 Suppose the Casson-invariant is defined by the count $n_{w,o}(X) = \# M_{0}^{w}$.
 We will prove the theorem by constructing a suitable compact moduli space $M_{0,\s}^{w}$ of $PU(2)$ monopoles of expected dimension 2, containing the instanton moduli space $M_{0}^{w}$ as the subspace of monopoles with vanishing spinor.

 The circle action of section \ref{circle action} restricts to a circle action on the moduli space $M_{0,\s}^{w}$.
-The instanton moduli space $M_{0}^{w}$ is precisely equal to the fixed-point set of this circle action - there are no fixed points consisting of abelian $U(1)$ Seiberg-Witten monopoles because the bundle $E \to X$ does not split topologically according to Lemma \ref{no reductions}, and connections in such bundles define the instanton moduli space $M^{w}_{0}$.
+The instanton moduli space $M_{0}^{w}$ is precisely equal to the fixed-point set of this circle action -- there are no fixed points consisting of abelian $U(1)$ Seiberg-Witten monopoles because the bundle $E \to X$ does not split topologically according to Lemma \ref{no reductions} whereas this would be necessary by the explicit descriptions of these fixed points by Proposition \ref{fixed points}.
+The same is even true for the lower strata $M_{0,\s}^{w}$ which may a priori have non-empty subsets from the Uhlenbeck compactification of $M_{0,\s}^{w}$.

 The circle action is free on the complement which is equal to $M_{0,\s}^{w,**}$.
 This subspace admits the structure of a smooth 2-dimensional manifold for generic perturbation.

 As a consequence of our discussion on $S^1$-equivariant local models of the moduli space around fixed points of the $S^1$ action, the quotient $M_{0,\s}^{w}/S^1$ of the monopole moduli space by the circle action is a smooth {\em compact} 1-dimensional manifold with boundary.
 The boundary can be identified with the instanton moduli space $M_{0}^{w}$.
 Therefore the instanton moduli space $M_{0}^{w}$ is smoothly cobordant to the empty space, and so $n_{w,o}(X) \equiv 0 \text{ mod } 2$.